 4. Check the RV Tires

 First, check the air pressure.
 While in storage, tires lose pressure.
 Check your manual and fill each tire according to the recommended PSI.
-Inspect each tire for tread wear and cracking especially in the sidewalls.
+Inspect each tire for tread wear and cracking, especially in the sidewalls.
 If you have any concerns, be sure to have a professional inspect the tires prior to leaving on a trip.

-Don’t let a blowout ruin your fun.
-Check those tires!
+Don’t let a blowout ruin your fun!

 5. Inspect the RV Engine and Generator